emily-flambe/moonwatch/README.md

 - **Selenium**, to grab screenshots of stock price trendlines from Google
 - **Imgur API**, to upload those screenshots to the great big internet
 - **Yahoo!
 Finance API**, which fetches the realtime price of a stock (via RapidAPI, which gives us 500 free API calls per month, so can't go coo coo crazy here)
+- **Google Sheets**, which stores the realtime prices as they are fetched and also refreshes a tab with a year of price history
 - **Slack API**, to send messages to the Slack channel dedicated for use with this app